Venezuela’s go-to test for fighting virus raising questions

 Doctors warn Venezuela’s approach could be missing untold numbers who test negative because they do not yet have high antibody levels but could nonetheless have the virus and be spreading it to others.

-“We could be letting people slip under the table who have the infection,” said a doctor at the University of the Andes medical school in the western city of Merida, speaking on condition of anonymity for fear of reprisals.
+“We could be letting people slip under the table who have the infection,” said a doctor at the University of the Andes medical school, speaking on condition of anonymity for fear of reprisals.

 Physicians in and outside Venezuela say the antibody test is best utilized not as a diagnostic tool but to help assess how widespread the virus is in a community, when to lift quarantines or to identify potential plasma donors.